 John Kay is one of Britain’s leading economists.
 His interests focus on the relationships between economics and business.
 His career has spanned academic work and think tanks, business schools, company directorships, consultancies and investment companies.
 For more details of John’s biography, see the About section.

 John Kay chaired the Review of UK Equity Markets and Long-Term Decision-Making which reported to the Secretary of State for Business, Innovation and Skills on the 23rd July 2012.
 He is a visiting Professor of Economics at the London School of Economics, a Fellow of St John’s College, Oxford.
 He is a Fellow of the British Academy, a Fellow of the Royal Society of Edinburgh.
 He is a director of several public companies and contributes a weekly column to the Financial Times.
-He is the author of many books, including The Truth about Markets (2003) and The Long and the Short of It: finance and investment for normally intelligent people who are not in the industry (2009) and his latest book, Obliquity was published by Profile Books in March 2010.
+He is the author of many books, including The Truth about Markets (2003) and The Long and the Short of It: finance and investment for normally intelligent people who are not in the industry (2009), Obliquity (2011) and his latest, Other People’s Money was published by Profile Books in September 2015.
 Some of his most influential, recent work has been on banking regulation, and you can read about his vision for the sector in his 2009 essay, Narrow Banking.

 Other People’s Money: Masters of the Universe or Servants of the People?

 Out now!
 Order your copy from the Books page.
 For dates of John’s book signings and talks check the NEWS section.

 We all depend on the finance sector.
 We need it to store our money, manage our payments, finance housing stock, restore infrastructure, fund retirement and support new business.
 But these roles comprise only a tiny sliver of the sector’s activity: the vast majority of lending is within the finance sector.
 So what is it all for?
 What is the purpose of this activity?
 And why is it so profitable?